Cognitive Bias in Investing: Master Them to Thrive

 1. Contrarian Investing: Sir John Templeton advised that going against the crowd can lead to substantial gains.
 When the masses are overly pessimistic, it might be an excellent time to buy; when they are overly optimistic, it might be a good time to sell.

-2. Sentiment Analysis: Tools that measure market sentiment, such as the Fear & Greed Index, can help investors gauge the overall mood of the market.
-By understanding whether fear or greed dominates, investors can make more strategic decisions.
+2. Sentiment Analysis: Tools that measure market sentiment, such as the Fear & Greed Index, can help investors gauge the market’s overall mood.
+Investors can make more strategic decisions by understanding whether fear or greed dominates.

 3. Behavioral Finance: This field combines psychology and economics to study how cognitive biases and emotions affect financial decisions.
 Investors who understand behavioural finance can better anticipate market movements driven by mass psychology.